Common Limitations of Image Processing Metrics: A Picture Story: Pitfalls related to segmentation

+The \ac{ASSD} and \ac{MASD} often result in very similar metric scores, as both compute the average over distances from the boundaries.
+While \ac{ASSD} calculates the general average over all distances, the \ac{MASD} computes the average distance for each of the structures and calculates the mean over those averages. \ac{MASD}, however, substantially rewards situations in which the predicted structure is significantly smaller than the reference object and is located near the surface of the reference, as shown in the example of Figure~\ref{fig:masd-assd}.
+In this case, the average distance from the prediction to the reference is approximately zero.
+Thus, only the average distance from the reference to the prediction decides the score.
+For \ac{MASD}, this distance is halved, which leads to a significantly better score compared to that obtained with \ac{ASSD}.

-\paragraph*{Shape unawareness} Metrics measuring the overlap between objects are not designed to uncover differences in shapes.
-This is an important problem for many applications, such as radiotherapy.
-Figure~\ref{fig:DSC-shapes} illustrates that completely different object shapes may lead to the exact same \textit{DSC} value.
+\paragraph*{\textbf{Complex shapes of structures}} Metrics measuring the overlap between objects are not designed to uncover differences in shapes.
+This is an important problem in many applications such as radiotherapy, for which identifying and treating all parts of the tumor is essential to avoid recurrence \cite{burnet2004defining}.
+Figure~\ref{fig:DSC-shapes} illustrates that completely different object shapes may lead to the exact same \textit{\ac{DSC}} and \textit{\ac{IoU}} values.
+Boundary-based measures are able to detect the changes in shapes \cite{taha2015metrics}.
+Note that this pitfall also applies to object detection tasks.

+Shape unawareness is especially harmful in the case of very complex shapes, for example in bronchi.
+These structures typically feature many small branches, as depicted in a simplified manner in Figure~\ref{fig:complex-shapes}.
+In this example, \textit{Prediction 1} only shows the root of the structure, while \textit{Prediction 2} focuses on its center line, which would be the preferred option.
+However, common overlap-based metrics such as the \textit{\ac{DSC}} yield the same value for both predictions.
+The \textit{\ac{clDice}} on the other hand, designed to capture the center line focus, recognizes the difference and penalizes \textit{Prediction 1} with a substantially lower value.

+While the \textit{\ac{clDice}} can typically validate tree-like structures such as vessels better than other overlap-based measures, it still faces limitations.
+Clinicians are sometimes particularly interested in predicting the length of a vessel, whereas its width may be of lesser importance.
+As shown in Figure~\ref{fig:length}, \textit{\ac{clDice}} captures the length of the vessel-like structure in a similar manner as another proposed metric called \textit{Length} \cite{gegundez2011function}.
+However, it does not recognize that \textit{Prediction 2} is spatially shifted to the left.
+This shift could be captured by domain-specific metrics such as the \textit{Area} \cite{gegundez2011function}, introducing a tolerance factor to vessel width.

+\paragraph*{\textbf{Particular importance of structure volume}} Depending on the domain focus, a surgeon, radiologist or similar may be especially interested in the volume of a segmented structure.
+The most commonly used metrics may, however, result in predictions at entirely wrong locations if boundary or overlap are not considered.
+Figure~\ref{fig:volume} shows two predictions of a 3x3 square structure, both of them being at the wrong position.
+While the volume difference is correct for both predictions, the overlap is zero.
+Only boundary-based metrics will indicate the magnitude of mislocalization of the predicted objects.